CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/PrinterSettings/_index.md

 Gyroid
 Lightning

-__ is the reccomended setting but this choice has little effect on the overall print.
+Rriangles is the recommended setting but this choice has little effect on the overall print.

 ##### Shell thickness